LY3047/odin-recipes/README.md

 This is a site to showcase my recipes

-it will coded entirely in html
+it will be coded entirely in html